HCS Score

 The platform is optimized for speed, liquidity, and active trading.
 Its on-chain order book processes transactions faster than most decentralized competitors, making it genuinely attractive for high-frequency traders.

-But speed and technical quality don't change what the activity fundamentally is.
+But speed and technical quality do not change what the activity fundamentally is.

 HYPE functions as a governance token, ecosystem participation mechanism, and community coordination asset.
 Token holders can participate in protocol governance and earn ecosystem rewards.

 This might sound relatively benign on its own.
-But here's the important reality — the value and growth of HYPE is directly tied to derivatives trading volume, perpetual futures activity, and leveraged speculation on the platform.
+But here is the important reality.
+The value and growth of HYPE is directly tied to derivatives trading volume, perpetual futures activity, and leveraged speculation on the platform.

 When more people trade leveraged derivatives on Hyperliquid, the platform grows and HYPE becomes more valuable.
 When trading slows, the opposite happens.
 The token's success is structurally dependent on the continuation and growth of activities that fail Sharia screening.